 The iMac Pro is colossally expensive.
 At its cheapest, with no added extras, you're talking £4,899.
 But for certain kinds of work - notably high-end 3D design - you need all the power you can get, and the iMac Pro has that in spades with its 3.2GHz 8-core Intel Xeon W processor (at the base price - you can spec up to a maximum of 18 cores if you're made of money) and at least 32GB, and a maximum of 128GB, of RAM.

 You get 1TB (or more) of SSD storage and a stunning 27in 5K display (the same as on the larger current iMac).
 It's also exclusively in Space Grey, which is awesome.
 Check it out.

-There's also the Mac Pro, which is due for an update before the end of 2019, but it's price will be astronomical and probably not suited to the majority of designers.
-Find out more news about the new Mac Pro here.
+There's also the new Mac Pro, which arrived at the end of 2019, but it's price is astronomical and it's probably not suited to the majority of designers.
+Find out more about the new Mac Pro here.

 Best Mac for designers on a budget